fredmelka/webpage-reader/readme.md

 ## About the repository
 This little snippet is a codebase for scanning for specific data through a webpage, recording and reusing.

-The webpage example on which it is based is : https://www.balenciaga.com/en-us/women/shoes/sneakers.
+The site on which it is made an example is : https://www.balenciaga.com/en-us/women/shoes/sneakers.

-Data to retrieve are the name and the price of each product card being displayed, once only, on first appearance.
+For instance, data to retrieve are name and price of each product card being displayed, once only, at first appearance.

 ##### _> consignes en Français_